mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 If you believe the seamless monument of human life and death, and human culture, whatever you say, we believe that [it] is something great, wonderful, which has lots of halos, light coming from your body and from your whole spirit.
 I don’t think so.
 That (seamless monument) is really a crystal palace, a great palace, because it is spiritual security, [so] we always expect [something], in many ways.
 But if you really get into it: there is no one who knows. *There is no one who knows* means spiritual security which lets go of *you* yourself, as freedom.

 If you have *somebody* who knows, you are stuck in this guy or [this name].
 “I know Katagiri”: at that time, I’m really stuck in this guy.
 So *who* knows?
 No one knows.
-“Know one knows” means you know pretty well, but you must be free from one who knows.
+“No one knows” means you know pretty well, but you must be free from one who knows.
 Because this is the crystal palace, which I am, which you are.
 That is everybody.

 So if you know, you have to be free from the person who knows.
 That is original nature, so-called spiritual security.
 Spiritual security lets you go free, constantly.
 That is spiritual security.
 If there is even slightly somebody or something which knows, that is really [suffering].